Brahmi; Centella; Centella asiatica; Hydrocotyle; Indian pennywort; Luei gong gen; Marsh pennywort

 Gotu kola is not recommended for children under 18 years old.

-- Dried herb -- you can make a tea of the dried leaf, three times daily.
+- Dried herb: You can make a tea of the dried leaf, 3 times daily.

-- Standardized extract -- 50 - 250 mg, two to three times daily.
-Standardized extracts should contain 40 % asiaticoside, 29 - 30 % asiatic acid, 29 - 30 % madecassic acid, and 1 - 2 % madecassoside.
-Doses used in studies mentioned in the Treatment section include 20 mg for scleroderma and up to 180 mg in one study for venous insufficiency, although most of the studies for this condition used 90 - 120 mg daily.
+- Standardized extract: 50 to 250 mg, 2 to 3 times daily.
+Standardized extracts should contain 40% asiaticoside, 29 to 30% asiatic acid, 29 to 30 % madecassic acid, and 1 to 2% madecassoside.
+Doses used in studies mentioned in the Treatment section include 20 mg for scleroderma and up to 180 mg in one study for venous insufficiency, although most of the studies for this condition used 90 to 120 mg daily.

 People with liver disease, or who take medications that affect the liver, should not take gotu kola.
 Ask your doctor if you take any prescription medications, or often take over-the-counter pain relievers.

 Side effects are rare but may include skin allergy and burning sensations with external use, headache, stomach upset, nausea, dizziness, and extreme drowsiness.
 These tend to happen with high doses of gotu kola.

 People older than 65 should take a lower dose of gotu kola.
 Your health care provider can help you determine the right dose for you, which can be increased slowly over time.

 Gotu kola may interact with the following medications:

 Drugs that affect the liver: Gotu kola contains things that may hurt a person's liver, and taking it along with some other medications that also can harm the liver may cause liver damage.